Year-End Inventory Checklist for Makers (2026) — 9 Steps to Start Strong

 ☑️ If you haven’t got one already, create a floor plan that clearly demarkates the different areas you have for the different steps of your manufacturing, packing and shipping phases.

-☑️ Use your historical sales data to identify high selling SKUs, and ensure that these products are stored in the most easy to reach locations for your packing staff.
+☑️ Use your historical sales data to identify high selling SKUs, and make sure these products are stored in the easiest-to-reach locations for your packing staff.

-☑️ Take a look at your pack stations and reorganize where necessary to ensure that everyone has a dedicated and well arranged space to work and complete the pick-and-pack process.
+☑️ Take a look at your pack stations and reorganize where necessary so everyone has a dedicated, well-arranged space to work and complete the pick-and-pack process.
 If you hire seasonal staff, make sure they also have adequate space to work efficiently.

 ☑️ Create a designated space for tackling “problem orders” so your team quickly continue to move through your non-problematic orders without getting distracted on ones that need more time to complete.